autoboat-vt/autoboat_docs/docs/getting_started/adding_documentation.md

     mkdocs serve
 ```

-This will set the website to run locally on the `http://127.0.0.1:8000/` (local) IP address.
+This will set the website to run locally on the `http://127.0.0.1:8000/` (localhost) IP address.
 To access it, just type that link in the web-browser.

 After you feel good about your changes, deploy them to the internet:
 ```sh